Manfred Ohrenstein: Bailout of New York City

-Indictment and Dismissal
+Indictment and dismissal

 On September 16, 1987, Manhattan District Attorney Robert Morgenthau indicted Ohrenstein on 564 counts of conspiracy, grand larceny, and other charges related to a scheme to use hundreds of thousands of dollars in state money to assist Democratic State Senate candidates in 1986.
-Morgenthau alleged that Ohrenstein and his two co-defendants, Democratic State Senator Howard E. Babbush of Brooklyn, and Frank Sanzillo, a top aide employed by Ohrenstein, used public money to pay for campaign workers, and that legislative staffers continued to collect their salaries while working full-time on political campaigns.
-Despite the indictment, Ohrenstein, who pleaded not guilty to all charges, was easily re-elected in 1988 and continued to serve as minority leader.
+Morgenthau alleged that Ohrenstein and his two codefendants, Democratic State Senator Howard E. Babbush of Brooklyn, and Frank Sanzillo, a top aide employed by Ohrenstein, used public money to pay for campaign workers, and that legislative staffers continued to collect their salaries while working full-time on political campaigns.
+Despite the indictment, Ohrenstein, who pleaded not guilty to all charges, was easily reelected in 1988 and continued to serve as minority leader.

 On November 27, 1990, the New York State Court of Appeals dismissed 445 counts against Ohrenstein, stating that "the point we are making in this case is that at the time the defendants acted, their conduct was not prohibited in any manner."
 On September 5, 1991, at Morgenthau's request, a state judge in Manhattan dismissed the remaining counts against Ohrenstein.

-In 1992, New York State Controller Edward V. Regan awarded Ohrenstein $1.3 million in legal costs (but disallowed $480,000).
+In 1992, New York State Comptroller Edward V. Regan awarded Ohrenstein $1.3 million in legal costs (but disallowed $480,000).

-After Politics
+After politics

 Ohrenstein decided not to seek re-election in 1994.
-Since leaving elected office he has engaged in the full-time practice of law at Ruskin Moscou Faltischek, P.C.
-Mr. Ohrenstein is part of the firm's Municipal and Government Affairs Department.
+After leaving elected office he engaged in the full-time practice of law at Ruskin Moscou Faltischek, P.C. as part of the firm's municipal and government affairs department.

-In 1994 Senate Minority Leader Manfred Ohrenstein was honored in the Congressional Record by U.S. Representative Carolyn Maloney.
+In 1994, Ohrenstein was honored in the Congressional Record by U.S. Representative Carolyn Maloney.
 She called him a brilliant intellect who is "driven above all by what he believes is right.
 His progressive values are rock solid.
 In 34 years of public service, his commitment to equal opportunity for women and minorities, a woman's right to choose, education and civil rights has never wavered."